GiK/HyperlinkingTextView/README.md

 `firstRectForRange:` takes a `UITextRange` argument which is defined by two `UITextPosition` objects.
 Why `UITextRange` and not more familiar primitives such as `NSRange`?
 According to the documentation, "some documents contain nested elements (for example, HTML tags and embedded objects) and you need to track both absolute position and position in the visible text," and "the WebKit framework, which the [iOS] text system is based on, requires that text indexes and offsets be represented by objects."

 Once we have the `CGRect` encompassing our text, we set the next startPosition as the ending `UITextPosition` of our `UITextRange` object.

+## Gestures

+This latest commit replaces basic UIView touch handling in `GIKTextView` with gesture recognizers.
+This lets us respond differently to taps and long presses; the example provided shows the shared `UIMenuController` with an option to copy the link's underlying URL.

 ## //TODO: